-- a) Net investment in capital assets and long-term receivables consists of capital assets and long-term receivables net of accumulated depreciation and reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets. - b) Restricted net position consists of net position with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments. - c) Unrestricted net position all other net position that does not meet the definition of "restricted" or "net investment in capital assets and long-term receivables."
+- a) Net investment in capital assets and other long-term receivables consists of capital assets net of accumulated depreciation and long-term receivables reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets. - b) Restricted net position consists of balances with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments. - c) Unrestricted net position all other balances that do not meet the definition of "restricted" or "net investment in capital assets."